lbod/delitetutorial/tutorials/beginner.md

 ---

-## Custom element
+## Creating a custom element
-Viewing the `./samples/MyFirstElement.html` example HTML we can see we've created the custom element in markup via
+Viewing the `./samples/MyFirstElement.html` example HTML we can see we've (partly) created the custom element declaratively in markup via

     <my-first-element id="element" value="The Title"></my-first-element>

 ###Registering

 `<my-first-element/>` doesn't constitute a custom element on it's own, it first needs to go through a registration process which is achieved using the `delite/register` module.
-This is analogous to the HTML specification for registering elements i.e. `document.registerElement('my-first-element');`
+This is analogous to the HTML specification for registering cutsom elements i.e. `document.registerElement('my-first-element');`

 If we look at the custom element class `./MyFirstElement.js` we see we register the custom element tag via: